JoinColony/colonyNetwork/docs/_Docs_Permissions.md

 On a domain-by-domain basis, an address given one or more roles will be able to call the functions assigned to the role (see below for a list of each role and its authorized functions).

-For example, within the 'logistics' domain, any address with the `ADMINISTRATION_ROLE` may call the `addPayment` function to create a new payment.
+For example, within an imaginary 'logistics' domain, any address with the `ADMINISTRATION_ROLE` may call the `addPayment` function to create a new payment.
 But to add funding for the payment, an address with the `FUNDING_ROLE` must call `moveFundsBetweenPots` for the payment.
-These two functions can be called by the same address (even in the same transaction), provided that the address has both Administration and Funding permissions.
+These two functions can be called by the same address (even in the same transaction, with the OneTxPayment extension), provided that the address has both Administration and Funding permissions.

 ## Definitions